-The staff of the Washingtonian surveys hundreds of financial experts by asking for subjective recommendations for the top wealth managers in selected categories.
-CCTC responded to surveys sent by the Washingtonian on behalf of its employees who are named in the list.
+The staff of the Washingtonian surveys firms and hundreds of financial experts by asking for subjective recommendations for the top wealth managers in selected categories.
+CCTC responded to surveys sent by the Washingtonian in both the peer-nominated and firm-nominated categories on behalf of its employees who are named in the list.
 No quantitative information is used to compile this recognition.
 In 2015, CCTC paid Washingtonian a fee after the publication of the employee recognitions to continue to list the recognitions for its employees on Washingtonian’s website.

 Washington Business Journal – Women Who Mean Business Award